plmrlnsnts/typewriter/README.md

 ### Extending Types

 You can customize the base class that all generated types will extend by specifying the `type` option in your schema configuration.
 By default, generated classes extend the built-in `Plmrlnsnts\Typewriter\Type`, but you may want to use your own.
-For example, using the [spatie/laravel-data](https://github.com/spatie/laravel-data) package:
+For example, using [spatie/laravel-data](https://github.com/spatie/laravel-data):

 ```json
 {